kmfahey/adventuregame/README.md

 The adventure game functionality is implemented between adventuregame.processor and adventuregame.statemsg.
-The processor module is home to a monolithic Command\_Processor class, that manags the natural language parsing which translates the commands entered by a player during the game into game logic.
+The processor module is home to a monolithic Command\_Processor class, that manages the natural language parsing which translates the commands entered by a player during the game into game logic.
 The Command\_Processor class has a method for every command in the game, and a processor() method that accepts a natural language string, tokenizes it, strips